-Fresh, zesty, juicy Greek chicken meatballs are a super easy, versatile 20 minute meal.
-Piled onto quick tzatziki sauce, topped with creamy feta, cherry tomatoes and herbs, they make a wonderful weeknight winner the whole family will love.
+Fresh, zesty, juicy Greek chicken meatballs are a super easy, versatile 20-minute meal.
+Piled onto quick tzatziki sauce, and topped with creamy feta, cherry tomatoes and herbs, they make a wonderful weeknight winner the whole family will love.

 I LOVE how easy these meatballs are.
 All you have to do is mix, form, pop into the oven and forget about them while you chop up some toppings and mix a quick sauce.
 They truly take 20 minutes and you’ll be enjoying super juicy, zesty and fragrant meatballs with all the best Greek-style toppings.

 We’re loading up the meatball mix with some of my favourite Mediterranean flavours – think lots of garlic, lemon, oregano and thyme – for a seriously flavour-packed bite.
 While they’re wonderful as a weeknight meal, they’re great for meal prep too because they keep really well so you can enjoy them throughout the week.